spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/processing-fmri-data/preprocessing.rst

 Transforming the T2 segmentation to the fMRI space
 ==================================================

-Since the segmentation image will only be used to coarsely highlight the region of interest, a complex transformation is not necessary, so we supply the ``-identity`` to ``sct_register_multimodal`` to speed up processing.
+Since the segmentation image will only be used to coarsely highlight the region of interest, a complex transformation is not necessary, so we supply the ``-identity`` to :ref:`sct_register_multimodal` to speed up processing.

 .. code::